The diplomatic clause handles the legal exit. The move is a separate problem.

 When you leave under normal circumstances, you have time to negotiate minor damage or wear and tear with your landlord.
 When you're leaving under a DC, you often don't.
 You're under time pressure, potentially in a different country before the tenancy formally ends, and in no position to dispute a deduction weeks later.

-A proper condition report — done before or on move-out day — gives you a timestamped, documented record of what the property looked like when you left.
+A proper property condition report, done before or on move-out day, gives you a timestamped, documented record of what the property looked like when you left.
 It's not a guarantee your deposit comes back in full, but it's your clearest protection if a dispute arises.

 Condition documentation is included as standard in Fully Managed, and can be added to any coordination engagement as a standalone.
 It's one of those things that feels optional until it isn't — and when you're leaving the country, it matters more than usual.